aforward/writing/blog/doex-elixir-api-for-digital-ocean.md

 ## Summary

 Want to automate your infrastructure leveraging the awesome [Digital Ocean API V2](https://developers.digitalocean.com/documentation/v2/), then the shell is your friend.
-Here we will learn about how to access the API from the command line using Elixir’s [Escript](https://hexdocs.pm/mix/master/Mix.Tasks.Escript.Build.html) tooling.
+Here we will learn about how to access the API from the command line using Elixir's [Escript](https://hexdocs.pm/mix/master/Mix.Tasks.Escript.Build.html) tooling.

 ![doex API for digital ocean on hex](doex/doex_on_hex.png)

 ## Article

 Want to automate your infrastructure leveraging the awesome [Digital Ocean API V2](https://developers.digitalocean.com/documentation/v2/), then the shell is your friend.
-Here we will learn about how to access the API from the command line using Elixir’s [Escript](https://hexdocs.pm/mix/master/Mix.Tasks.Escript.Build.html) tooling.
+Here we will learn about how to access the API from the command line using Elixir's [Escript](https://hexdocs.pm/mix/master/Mix.Tasks.Escript.Build.html) tooling.

 ![doex API for digital ocean on hex](doex/doex_on_hex.png)

-Doex, access [Digital Ocean](https://m.do.co/c/e450543d2a29)’s API through the shell and/or Elixir
+Doex, access [Digital Ocean](https://m.do.co/c/e450543d2a29)'s API through the shell and/or Elixir

-First, if you don’t know [Digital Ocean](https://m.do.co/c/e450543d2a29) (my referral link should you wish to sign up, we both get a little kickback) is a cloud provider that helps you spin up new servers, quickly, to help get your application into production.
+First, if you don't know [Digital Ocean](https://m.do.co/c/e450543d2a29) (my referral link should you wish to sign up, we both get a little kickback) is a cloud provider that helps you spin up new servers, quickly, to help get your application into production.

 ![Digital Ocean create droplet](doex/create_droplet.png)